FOUNDER & EDITOR

 Daniel joined The Nevada Independent in 2018.
 He is based in Reno and covers the environment, water and energy.
 He reported on technology and energy for two years at the Las Vegas Sun, where his coverage was recognized with a Journalist of Merit award from the Nevada Press Association.

-Daniel and Indy reporter Riley Snyder won First place in the Business Spot News category in 2018 for their story on NV Energy's plans for an ambitious renewable energy ramp up amid a push to deregulate the market.
+Daniel won third place in the 2021 Best in the West contest for Feature Writing for a story on bighorn sheep, and Daniel and Indy reporter Riley Snyder won first place in the Business Spot News category in 2018 for their story on NV Energy's plans for an ambitious renewable energy ramp up amid a push to deregulate the market.

 As a freelancer, Daniel’s reporting appeared in Bloomberg, Sierra Magazine, Water Deeply, Utility Dive and Ensia.